The Mirror Crack'd from Side to Side: BBC

-ITV adaptation
+ITV

 ITV Studios and WGBH Boston produced another adaptation in 2010 for the Marple television series, starring Julia McKenzie as Miss Marple, with Joanna Lumley reprising her role as Dolly Bantry, Lindsay Duncan as Marina Gregg and Hannah Waddingham as Lola Brewster.
 Investigating the murder along with Miss Marple is Inspector Hewitt, played by Hugh Bonneville.
 This version, while ultimately faithful to Christie's original text, included a number of notable changes.
 Some of these changes were influenced by the changes that were made in the 1980 film adaptation: